Official-EwE/.github/profile/README.md

 - [SURIMI project](https://github.com/Official-EwE/SURIMI-project)

 The projects contain the Wiki pages and the Issues of the project.
-NOT THE CODE
+NOT THE CODE OR THE DATA